mustavikhan05/course-finder/tasks.md

 - [x] Implement basic configuration options (refresh rate, display preferences) (May 10, 2023) - DONE
 - [x] Add simple notification for when new valid schedules appear (May 10, 2023) - DONE
 - [x] Update display to show top 10 schedules instead of top 5 (June 2, 2023) - DONE
+- [x] Add dual display mode to show both schedules with and without evening classes (May 10, 2025) - DONE

 ## 5. Testing & Refinement